The Outer Worlds full review

 Obsidian Entertainment is best known for creating Fallout: New Vegas, widely considered one of the best games within the Fallout franchise.
 Now the developer is taking a turn at its own expansive, anarchic sci-fi RPG shooter in The Outer Worlds.

 This isn’t a Fallout game, but the DNA is clear.
 Only instead of a post-apocalyptic Earth it takes an arch-capitalistic space colony as its setting, leaning deeper into anti-corporate themes as it lets players build characters that let them navigate the world of Halcyon just about any way they please.

-The Outer Worlds is out now on PC, PS4, and Xbox One, as you’d probably expect, with a Switch port planned for 2020.
+The Outer Worlds is out now on PC, PS4, and Xbox One and Nintendo Switch.
 You can grab it right now from Amazon, or check our guide to where to buy the game to find out basically everywhere it's for sale.

 The game see you step into the space boots of a colonist in the Halcyon system.
 You're one of the inhabitants of the supposedly lost colony ship Hope, revived 70 years late to discover a solar system overrun by corporatism.
 It's then up to you to decide whether to fight the man and bring the capitalist structure down, carve out your own niche as a freelancer for hire, or quash the various socialist and anarchist rebellions and prove yourself a company man and/or woman.

 At its core, this is a Fallout-esque game.
 It’s a first-person sci-fi RPG in which you’ll navigate the various planets of the Halcyon from behind the barrel of a gun.
 Shooting is central, but you can also talk, bribe, hack, and sneak your way through most of the problems that you’ll face, and there's a heavy emphasis on the scope of player choice here.